Why Is Ronda Worth the Drive From Sabinillas?

 After a day of mountain air, Moorish history, and Andalusian wine, the drive back down to the coast is like coming home.
 The temperature rises, the landscape shifts from mountains to Mediterranean, and the sea appears on the horizon.

-There is something perfect about spending the morning in a clifftop mountain town 750 metres above sea level and the evening swimming in the sea 30 seconds from your apartment.
+There is something perfect about spending the morning in a clifftop mountain town around 720 metres above sea level and the evening swimming in the sea 30 seconds from your apartment.
 That contrast — mountains and sea in the same day — is one of the great pleasures of staying on the western Costa del Sol.

 For more on visiting white villages near Sabinillas, read our guide to the pueblos blancos of Andalucía.
 And if you're exploring the wider region, don't miss our complete guide to Sabinillas to understand the area better, or plan your coastal stay with a visit to nearby Gibraltar.